 See full summary »

-When runaway teenager Chelsea is mistakenly killed by her friend Brittany's pimp, Brittany returns to what remains of the family Chelsea left years ago.
-Brittany's doing her best to get by ...
+When runaway teenager Chelsea is mistakenly killed by her friend Brittany's pimp, brittany gets scared and takes up her friend's chelsea identity and she returns to what remains of the ...
 See full summary »

 Keegan Connor Tracy,